cmap/lincs-workshop-2020/README.md

 # Connectivty Map/LINCS Workshop

+The [Connectivity Map (CMap)](https://clue.io) project at the [Broat Institute](http://www.broadinstitute.org) is focused on generating a public resource of high-dimensional perturbational signatures of cell state that can be leveraged to accelerate functional hypothesis generation.
+This project is part of a larger NIH-funded effort called the Library of Integrated Network-Based Cellular Signatures [(LINCS)](https://lincsproject.org/).

 This repository contains notebooks from used in the Connectivity Map/LINCS 2020 workshop, hosted virtually on December 17 & 18, 2020.
 The notebooks will be reviewed during the workshop, but they are also posted here for reference.
-This repository will serve as a public resource of code demonstrating how to interact with and access CMap data stored in Google BigQuery, as well as other common formats such as [GCTx](https://clue.io/connectopedia/gctx_format).
+This repository will serve as a public resource of code demonstrating how to interact with and access CMap data stored in [Google BigQuery](https://cloud.google.com/bigquery), as well as other common formats such as [GCTx](https://clue.io/connectopedia/gctx_format).

-The [Connectivity Map (CMap)](https://clue.io) project at the [Broat Institute](http://www.broadinstitute.org) is focused on generating a public resource of perturbational gene expression profiles that can be leveraged to accelerate functional hypothesis generation.
-This project is part of a larger NIH-funded effort called the Library of Integrated Network-Based Cellular Signatures [(LINCS)](https://lincsproject.org/).
+# Content

+The content in this repository is organized into a few sections, listed below.

+## Data Access

+CMap has generated a dataset of over 3M gene expression profiles.
+These data are stored in Google BigQuery in ortder to faciliate access to arbitrary subsets of the dataset.
+The notebooks in this section illustrate how to query and access these data using an API, and the [CMap BQ Toolkit](https://cmapbq.readthedocs.io/en/latest/setup-guide.html), written in python.

+## Analyzing Gene Expression Data

+In addition to BigQuery, CMap data are provided in the GCTx file format.
+GCTx files are annotated data matrices that support access to arbitrary subsets of the data matrix.
+The notebooks in this section illustrate how to parse GCTx files and perform common analyses on CMap data and metadata using the packages [cmapR](https://bioconductor.org/packages/release/bioc/html/cmapR.html) and [cmapPy](https://pypi.org/project/cmapPy/).

+## Analyzing Cell Fitness Data

 # References